-1:24 And they glorified^{imperfect} God in me.^{a-b}
+1:24 And they glorified imperfect God in me.a-b

-24a The brethren did not glorify Paul for what God had done in him, but the correctly glorified the God Who had done that work.
+24a The brethren did not glorify Paul for what God had done in him, but the correctly glorified the God Who had done that work in and through Paul.
 Do not praise the piece of pottery, but rather the potter whose skill created it.
 The pottery itself had nothing to do with how it was made or regarding any beauty it may have.
 And the Father was getting what He desired and deserved out of Paul's conversion and early ministry- glory and a good testimony.
 That is something He should be getting out of all of us, laboring to give Him in both our lives and ministries.

-24b The Geneva and Bishops Bibles both have some differences in the numbering of the verses.
+24b The Geneva5 and Bishops Bibles both have some differer nces in the numbe ring of the vers es.